Pterygium Surgery Brisbane

 Emphasis on prevention of recurrence

-It’s important to us that your pterygium doesn’t recur.
-We use the latest surgical techniques to reduce the likelihood of recurrence of your pterygium.
+We use the latest surgical techniques to reduce the likelihood of pterygium recurring, helping you protect your vision for the long term.

 Highly experienced surgeon

-Dr Ryan has advanced training in corneal and external diseases, translating to a highly experienced surgeon to perform your pterygium operation.
+Dr Ryan has advanced training in corneal and external diseases, having worked at prestigious universities and hospitals globally.

 An equal focus on the cosmetic outcome

-We place your safety and quality of life in high regard, however, we know the cosmetic outcome is important too, so we keep our focus on this as well.
+We place your safety and quality of life in the highest regard; however, we know the cosmetic outcome is important too: Dr Ryan will help you balance health and cosmetic reasons with expert care.

 You’ll understand your procedure

-Pterygium surgery can be daunting.
+Any surgery can seem daunting, but expert reassurance and transparency help.
 Dr Ryan will explain your condition and procedure to you clearly, helping you calm any fears and understand your procedure ahead of time.

 About Dr Geoffrey Ryan

-Dr Geoffrey Ryan is a highly qualified and experienced doctor, working across both public and private sectors.
-Predominantly working from the Queensland Eye Institute, he makes an active effort to explain the procedure, potential options and what they mean in easy-to-understand language to each patient.
+Dr Geoffrey Ryan is a highly qualified and experienced ophthalmologist, working across both public and private sectors.
+Predominantly working from the Queensland Eye Institute, he makes an active effort to explain the procedure and potential treatment options in a way that’s transparent and easy to understand.

 Organise your appointment today